 This can make Buy Me a Coffee a great platform if you want to take the occasional break, providing a stress-free, low-commitment way to keep in touch with your community.
 The way it works is also extremely simple, giving you a custom page on a subdomain that your audience can visit and donate or subscribe to.
 Importantly, they also don’t need to make an account on the site—they can donate as guests in just one click.

-Buy Me a Coffee Pros and Cons
+Buy Me a Coffee pros and cons

 • Doesn’t require as much commitment as other platforms